Secondary Employment Information

 - Limited Workman’s Compensation and Civil Liability - The City of Durham covers off-duty officers when the incident or injury is directly related to the arrest of subject for a violation of criminal law or the officer is engaged in another duty that is unique to the law enforcement profession

-- Regular assignments are billed at $35 per officer per hour and $40 per supervisor per hour.
+- Regular assignments are billed at minimum $35 per officer per hour and minimum $40 per supervisor per hour.
+Those requesting can choose to pay any rate as long as it meets the minimum rate previously stated above.

-- The rate is $45 per officer per hour on City holidays.
+- The rate is minimum $45 per officer per hour on City holidays.

 - Emergency or last-minute assignments may incur a higher rate (normally, any requests received within 48 hours of the start time for the off-duty assignment will incur a $45 per hour rate)